beint-no/reai-hugo/.junie/guidelines.md

 * Do not use aria attributes
-* for the frontmatter, only use the keys: title : Can be displayed on the page, for example as h1 of articles seoTitle : only used in <title> tag
+* for the frontmatter, only use the keys: title : Can be displayed on the page, for example as h1 of articles seoTitle : only used in <title> tag, use | as separator instead of -
-description: Only used in meta description, never rendred on page
+description: Only used in meta description, never rendred on page, should be longer than title
 summary: Like description, but meant to be shown on the page
 layout: sometimes if the default page.html og section.html is not fitting our needs